 - Precision Plasma Cutter: This type of Plasma cutter performs superior cutting quality on thinner sheet metals.
 The size less than 1/2″ of thick.
 This process usually is slower than the other methods.

-Based on the dimensional cutting
+plasma cutting machine types Based on the dimensional cutting

 Based on the dimensional cutting, the plasma cutter further has two types.
 They are,

-- Two dimensional CNC plasma cutters can cut in two directions.
+- Two axis CNC plasma cutters can cut in two directions.
 Though there are three stepper motors for moving in 3D.
 But while cutting, the plasma torch can cut only X and Y-axis.
 And this is a two-dimensional plasma cutter.

-- Three dimensional CNC plasma cutters can make 3D sculpture.
+- Three axis CNC plasma cutters can make 3D sculpture.
 Technically, the plasma torch can rotate and move based on the requirements.
 And thus, this type is a 3D CNC plasma cutter.
 For example, 3D Automatic CNC Pipe Tube Plasma Flame Cutter Beveler is from Shandong Kasrey Intelligent Equipment, etc.

 The Basic Structure of the CNC Plasma Cutter